 - Income stability is crucial in developing an environment conducive to learning.

 - 44% of Suncoast households are struggling financially.
-We call this population ALICE (Asset-limited, Income Constrained, Employed)
+We call this population ALICE (Asset-limited, Income Constrained, Employed).

 When earned wages don’t support the basic needs of a family and when debt and lack of money management skills rob individuals of their dreams, a cycle of generational poverty can have implications for present and future generations.

 United Way invests in unique programs designed to help eliminate barriers and assist individuals in their efforts to obtain and retain employment.
-In addition, United Way actively facilitated a wide range of beneficial partnerships to advance programs designed to help low-income families and individuals achieve financial independence.
+In addition, United Way actively facilitates a wide range of beneficial partnerships to advance programs designed to help low-income families and individuals achieve financial independence.
 Among these programs are the following highlights:

 - United Way leads the Individual Development Account (IDA) program, a collaboration of more than 35 community partners dedicated to helping hard-working families and individuals save to accomplish a personal dream of home ownership, continuing education or starting a small business.